-The Tram de Liège project involves the design, building, financing and maintenance of a new tram line in the Belgian city of Liège.
+The Tram de Liège investment involves the design, building, financing and maintenance of a new tram line in the Belgian city of Liège.
 The city-wide network will comprise circa 11.7km of track (including over 3km of catenary free track), 21 stations, 20 trams, two park-and-ride facilities and a maintenance depot.

 Designed to improve the quality of public transport, this landmark project will offer a fast, economical and eco-friendly transport alternative.
 It will also provide a range of improvements to the surrounding communities.
 Construction began in early 2019, with completion expected by October 2022.